stubailo/meteor-rest/packages/rest/README.md

 - Expose an API for other people to get data
 - Integrate with other frameworks and platforms without having to integrate a DDP client

+Keep in mind that this package is _literally_ calling your Meteor methods and publications.
+This means if you have any nice packages that do roles, authentication, permissions, etc. for your app, those packages should still work just fine over HTTP.

 ### Table of contents

 1. Using the API